 Line 142: Sentence is not clear. – The chemicals in eluant B are H2O, C4H10O and CH3COO.
 And the ratio of them is 330ml, 8ml and 1ml.

 “Total flavonoid and anthocyanin content” section should have a reference or should contain an explanation for the nanodrop measurement of total flavonoid content.

-AU: I added the reference
+AU: We added the reference

 .

 Line 164: why is lettuce mentioned?